stratapp/stratapp-website/_posts/2019-06-14-principles-by-ray-dalio.md

 This would allow every employee to embrace and contribute to what their CEO, executives and managers are trying to achieve.

-Radical transparency delivers on the new social contract being created by our millennials:
+Radical transparency delivers on the new social contract of millennials:

 _"First show me you are committed, then you’ll see my commitment!"_

-\#stratapp makes it easy for you to deliver everything listed above.
+\#stratapp frees you and your colleagues to deliver on everything described above.

 With #stratapp you can embrace radical transparency and achieve genuine org-wide collaboration - across all levels, roles and generations.